firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/long-range-touring-and-charging.md

 ## Long-Range Riding Benchmarks

 - Noname logged an 18-hour Appalachian ride covering roughly 150 miles at 50 mph bursts, noting the VESC stayed cool and demonstrating that high-capacity packs (likely 10+ kWh class given the distance) enable extended touring when thermal management is dialed in.[^appalachian]
+- 🇪🇸AYO#74’s crew keeps posting 147 km/h GPS pulls on 22 S 11 P Nami builds, but Paolo calculates they’d need ~65 kW continuous to hit the advertised 0–100 km/h in 2.5 s—traction, legality, and efficiency become the limiting factors even when the hardware survives.[^nami-65kw]
 - Yamal squeezes about 100 km from a 40 Ah pack by planning two 10 A charge stops each way on weekend tours and now considers a 20 A fast charger plus a spare pack the key upgrades for quicker turnarounds between legs.[^2]
 - His latest mountain loop stacked 260 miles in 12 hours by chaining 45 A roadside charges (≈100 miles added per hour back to ~74 % state of charge) and confirms 50 A is tolerable while 70 A “is too much” without extra cooling.
   - bake those thresholds into fast-charge planning for alpine routes.[^3][^4]